 For anglers around the world, the diversity and quality of angling in the Bala and Penlin area in North Wales will be a pleasant surprise.
-Most kinds of the angling are available here: fishery with fly angling on fast-flowing mountain streams, rivers and mountain lakes, carp and trout angling in lakes, a place to stay and spend the night, and also go angling on the coast.
+Most kinds of the angling are available here: fishery with fly angling on fast-flowing mountain streams, rivers, and mountain lakes, carp and trout angling in lakes, a place to stay and spend the night, and also go angling on the coast.
 Since the aquatic fauna is diverse, carp can be caught here during each season of the year.
+In Bala lake, you can go camping and fishing.
 You can also use the services of guidance and training in the field of the angling.

 Lake Bala (Llyn Tegid), one of the largest lakes in Wales, with magnificent mountain scenery.
 The lake has a length of more than 3½ miles, a width of ¾ miles and more than 140 feet in depth.
 There are 14 species of fish, including the unique fish Gwyniad (Coregonus lavaretus), a species of white fish (but it is forbidden to catch).
 Here you can find a variety of species, such as perch, roach, carp, pike, trout, eel, and seasonal salmon.

 Lake Bala reports to the Snowdonia National Park Authority (SNPA) as a recreational resource.
 Boat tickets, boating, and parking, can be purchased at the SNPA ticket office (blue) on the shoreline of Lake Bala.
 In the parking lot (upper floor) is the SNPA observation deck or see useful information for obtaining contact information.

 Bala Lake or Llyn Tegid is a lake in Wales.
 It located in the north of Wales in Gwynedd.
 The lake’s area is 4.84 km², and the maximum depth is 42 m.
 The maximum length is about 6.4 km; width is 1.6 km.